Belize Barrier Reef Reserve System

 Mostly Effective

 The protection and management of the Belize Barrier Reef Reserve System has undergone significant improvements in recent years and can thus be assessed as mostly effective.
 Significant achievements, in particular the enactment of a moratorium on oil exploration and other petroleum operations within the entire maritime zone of Belize, as well as measures to address concerns regarding inappropriate land development within the site, have led to the removal of the site from the List of World Heritage in Danger.
-Challenges have also been addressed in the integrated management of the site, which comprises seven component protected areas.
+Challenges have also been addressed in the integrated management of the site, which comprises seven component protected areas, however the site still lacks an integrated management plan.
 Systemic issues such as inappropriate land development and the sale and lease of lands within the World Heritage site, have previously undermined the otherwise effective component-level protection of the site.
 This has been addressed through development and enactment of the Integrated Coastal Zone Management Plan as well as other relevant national regulations and updated planning systems, such as the updated EIA checklist which now includes provisions for consideration of the site's Outstanding Universal Value, the 2018 Forests (Protection of Mangroves) Regulations and the 2020 Fisheries Resources Act which emphasizes ecosystem based fisheries management, all of which aim to harmonize legislation with the conservation of the site's OUV.
 It is essential that these new legislative instruments are effectively implemented and resourced in order to provide clear guidance for any kind of development activities that may impact the site.
+All remaining public lands within the site have now been designated as forest reserves.
+Furthermore, the non-endorsement of a proposal for the PBL/Waterloo Cruise Port and Cargo Expansion development project as a consequence of the Department of the Environment’s environmental screening process demonstrates the State Party's commitment to protection the site's OUV.
+The commitment by the government under the Blue Loan Agreement and Conservation Funding Agreement is also notable.
+A National Replenishment Zone Expansion initiative increased no-take areas from the current 11.63% of the territorial seas of Belize and the total area within the National Protected Areas System has been extended in 2024 to 25%, under the Blue Bond commitments, towards meeting Belize's 30x30 target.

 Full assessment